bkarpi/getting-and-cleaning-data/CodeBook.md

 - Extract only the mean and standard deviation columns for each measurement
 - Uses descriptive activity names to name the activities in the dataset
 - Appropriately labels the data set with descriptive variable names and combines all data into 1 data frame.
-- Creates a second, independent tidy data set with the mean of each variable for each activity and each subject that is uploaded to this repo.
+- Creates a second, independent tidy data set with the mean of each variable for each activity and each subject.